 2. Avoid watching or reading too much news

-Politics, climate change and the ongoing pandemic create a steady stream of negative news.
+Politics, climate change, economic uncertainty and the pandemic create a steady stream of negative news.
 One from which it can be tough to turn away.

 “It’s almost like when you’re on a highway and you pass the scene of a car crash.
 Our instinct is to look,” says Klein.
 “But it can become overwhelming to focus on issues outside your control.”